 When you are separate from the Kaaba [Yesod], it is all right to turn toward it, but those who are in it can turn toward any direction they wish. ―Bayazid Bastami

 So, work with sexual energy.
 Wherever you direct your attention, you spend creative energy.
-If you directed it towards virtue, you empower your consciousness.
+If you direct it towards virtue, you empower your consciousness.
 If you direct it towards desire, you disempower your consciousness and suffer the consequences.

 Therefore, what is our direction?
 What is our Qibla?
 For that determines what we receive related to the Hebrew קבל kabbel, Kabbalah.
 It is the same etymology there, قِبْلَة Qibla.
 To receive, spiritually speaking, we have to direct our concentration towards our spiritual efforts.